BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/passport.md

 # Great!
 But What About Outside of Postman?

-Unfortunately the code we just wrote won't work in a real world environment
+Unfortunately the code we just wrote won't work in a real world environment.

 It relies on us being able to see and copy that authentication token, and then hard coding it as a header on the next request.

-It relies on PostMan's pre built functionality to operate, and I'm too fucking tired to reverse engineer this bullshit right now.
+It relies on Postman's pre built functionality to operate, and I'm too fucking tired to reverse engineer this bullshit right now.